 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
 You need to be in good academic standing and have a cumulative GPA of at least 2.75.
+You must maintain full-time enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have at least sophomore standing by the time the program begins.
 Students with no previous formal study of Spanish are welcome to apply; however, applicants should have at least a basic knowledge of Spanish (from high school or other experiences) in order to function in the host environment.

 Students will take two 4-credit PUCV courses during the six week program, which will transfer back to UW-Eau Claire as two 3-credit courses.
 The following Spanish courses are generally offered to students during the summer session:

 PIIE 3260 Conversation and Chilean Culture, advanced level (4 credits)

 SPAN 491 Special Topics

 PIIE 5560 Sociopolitical History of Chile, 20th & 21st Centuries (4 credits)

 SPAN 940U Upper Division Elective GE 4

 This 6-week summer program begins in mid June and ends in late July.